Geeklyrood/JavaScript-Canvas-Example/README.md

 # Fireflies Particle Effect
 ## By Keenan Rood

-This is a project that we worked on in my Web Multimedia Class at Chippewa Valley Technical College.
+This is a project that we created in my Web Multimedia Class at Chippewa Valley Technical College with Jon Cooley.

-It is an example of using Canvas and creating Fireflies using Particle Effects laid over a background image.
+It is an example of using a Canvas and creating Fireflies using Particle Effects laid over a background image.